theodore-decker/theodore-decker.github.io/index.md

 #Model the assigned convolutional neural network
 learn.model

-#Run the model twice with a learning rate between 1e-6 and 1e-4
+#Fit the model 6 times with a learning rate between 1e-6 and 1e-4s
 learn.fit_one_cycle(6, max_lr=slice(1e-5,1e-4))
 ```